nutuwit/PHPfromscratch/README.md

 Server-side code is executed on the server.
 It is not accessible from the browser.
 Only the output from the code is accessible.
 Unlike, the client-side code e.g. JS is executed within the browser.
 All client-side code is visible to the user in the source code.

+- Security: Code cannot be seen by the client.
+- More Efficient
+- Database Access
+- File System Access: writable and readible
+- Authentication: log-in & register functionality
+- Sessions